5. Extending the kingdom, 9:35-10:42

 ii] A saying concerning the proper source of fear - who to fear and who not to fear, v28.
 Continuing with the theme of fear, a second independent saying from Jesus reminds us that fear can be misplaced.
 There is only so much damage that evil people can do to us.
 Even Satan has limited powers with which to damage us.
 Satan is the great deceiver, but that's about the end of it.
 The real power lies with God; He is the one who can cast us from his presence and hand us over to eternal damnation.
 Rather than fearing the limited powers of evil people, we would do better to fear (respect) the one who possesses all power.
 Note Jesus' mention of "hell".
 The word "hell" derives from "gehenna", a smoldering rubbish tip outside of Jerusalem, and serves to image the place of divine punishment.
 The context may imply that this place involves eternal torment, but hell is more a state of being, namely, being lost to God.
 Annihilation is probably a better way to understand a person's end without God, although the matter is one of ongoing debate.

-apo + gen. "[do not be afraid] of" - Given that this preposition would normally express separation, "away from", it is possible that "fear" here is a fear that prompts a person "to flee from what is feared", Lanski.
+apo + gen. "[do not be afraid] of" - [and do not be afraid] from.
+Given that this preposition would normally express separation, "away from", it is possible that "fear" here is a fear that prompts a person "to flee from what is feared", Lanski.
 So, "don't run in fear from those who ...."
 None-the-less, it may serve as a partitive genitive, or even possibly causal.

 twn apoktennontwn (apokteinw) gen. part. "those who kill" - the ones killing [the body].
 The participle serves as a substantive; "those who can have you executed."